andrewmcwattersandco/programming-language-benchmarks/README.md

 GNU General Public License v2.0

 ###### Excluded Programming Languages
-<sub>\* We do not benchmark HTML/CSS, SQL, Bash/Shell, TypeScript, or PowerShell.
+<sub>\* We do not benchmark Bash/Shell, TypeScript, or PowerShell.
+We do not
-We do not benchmark programming languages predominantly used for a single domain, like Kotlin for Android development, Dart for Flutter, Swift for iOS development, or MicroPython for embedded systems.
-We are unable to benchmark assembly.
+benchmark programming languages predominantly used for a single domain, like Kotlin for Android development, Dart for Flutter, Swift for iOS development, or MicroPython for embedded systems.
+We are unable to benchmark HTML/CSS, SQL, and assembly.
 We do not benchmark programming languages that are not widely used in production, like Groovy, Elixir, Scala, Delphi, Lisp, Erlang, Fortran, Ada, F#, OCaml, Gleam, Prolog, COBOL, or Mojo.
 We do not benchmark programming languages